shashankmanjunath/capsnet/README.md

 Run <code>python capsule_network.py</code> to run the network

-Credit to <a href=https://github.com/gram-ai/capsule-networks>Kenta Iwasaki and Gram.AI</a> for the margin loss code.
+Credit to <a href=https://github.com/gram-ai/capsule-networks>Kenta Iwasaki</a> for the margin loss code.